gavinshark/stayHungryStayFoolish/Program/NameMangling/readme.md

 conclusion:
 1. default parameter only affect caller function when compling(replace with default value), not name mangling
 2. only one same name extern C function can be defined in one dll.
+3. the export sequence is as alphabetical order
+4. import is related with name mangling, not with sequence

 void func(int a, int b) is called by console